mpusz/wg21-papers/src/3045R1_quantities_and_units_library.md

 }
 ```

+As it was described above, `default_point_origin(R)` returns a `zeroth_point_origin<QuantitySpec>`
+when a unit does not provide any origin in its definition.
+As of today, the units of temperature
+are the only ones in the entire library that provide such origins.

 Now, let's see how we can benefit from the above definitions.
 We have quite a few alternatives to
 choose from here.
 Depending on our needs or tastes, we can: